Vasyka/Disaggregation/README.md

 - **docs/scripts** - documentation.
 Read in browser, start reading from index.html
 - **scripts** - source code of the project
 - **data** - folder for tables
+- **results** - folder for result files, for example - file with results of experiments with agregation with different tables